ZoeMildon/3D-faults/README.txt

 dip_dir - dip direction (projection direction)
 len - length of the fault (km)

-Make sure that the field names are spelled exactly as given.
-The order of the columns may vary.
+It is recommended to name the properties/attributes exactly as given, otherwise they have to be entered during execution.
 Example files for each input type are included in the 'input_examples' folder.

 # RUNNING THE CODE
 In MATLAB, navigate to the 'faults_3D_v1.4' folder.
 Open the faults_3D script and edit the necessary parameters, then execute the script by entering 'faults_3D' in the command line or pressing F5.